ramani-akkati/ramani-akkati.github.io/submit.md

 ---

-### Hard Deadlines and Late Penalty Policy
+### Hard Deadlines
-- Idea Submitted to Idea Canvas on Slack by 1:00 PM on Day 1
+- Idea Submitted to Submission Canvas on Slack by 2:30 PM on Day 1
 - First Metric Logged by 5:00 PM on Day 1
-- Pitch Decks Uploaded by 3:00 PM on Day 2
+- Pitch Decks Uploaded to Submission Canvas by 3:00 PM on Day 2
-- Supporting Documentation/Artifacts Uploaded by 3:00 PM on Day 2
+- Supporting Documentation Uploaded to Submission Canvas by 3:00 PM on Day 2